FAQ Contents:

 To

-create long vowels overhead lines, type the unicode number and
+create long vowels' overhead lines, type the unicode number and

 press Alt X, as above, then create macros.